darwin-labs/MSR/README.md

 - `examples/`: Sample applications and demonstrations
 - `eval/`: Evaluation frameworks and benchmarks
 - `tests/`: Unit tests for components
+- `scripts/`: Utility scripts for configuration and maintenance

 ## Getting Started